 The 'military and civil defence assets of belligerent forces engaged in combat shall not be used to support humanitarian activities'.
+10

 'Request for the use of military assets must be made by the (UN) Humanitarian (or) Resident Coordinator'.
+10

 The 'use of MCDA should be planned to be limited in time, and include a clear exit strategy'.
 This is 'in order to avoid creating dependency on military support'.
+10 the IASC argues that guidance must be 'balanced by sound pragmatism'.
+10

 Countries providing 'should respect the UN codes of conduct and humanitarian principles'.
+10

 'As a general rule, humanitarian convoys will not use armed or military escorts'.
+10